 In addition to the work experience requirements listed above, if you are taking an internship for academic credit, you'll need to complete the following requirements:

 Work Samples.
-You will periodically submit work samples, either through e-mail or during meetings with the intership director or advising faculty.
+You will periodically submit work samples, either through e-mail or during meetings with the internship director or advising faculty.
 Your final report will also contain work samples.

 Final Report.
 The major academic requirement for the internship involves a bound formal report.
 The basic report consists of nine to ten pages discussing such topics as functions performed, lessons learned on the job, application of class theory, and benefits derived from the experience.
-Toward the end of the internship, the academic advisor will assign specific topics.
-The formal report includes attachments: the activity log, work samples, and additional research if required.
+Toward the end of the internship, the advising faculty will assign specific topics.
+The formal report includes attachments: work samples, discussions, and additional research if required.

 Student Evaluation.
 At the end of the internship, you will submit an Evaluation Form rating your experience.